Weak and semi normalization in real algebraic geometry: Weak-normalization and seminormalization relative to the central locus

+\begin{rem} It would make sense algebraically to replace $\Pol(X)$ by $\SO(X)$ in Definition \ref{defnormalizations}.
+However in general, the integral closure of $\SO(X)$ in $\K(X)$ or $\SR(\Cent X)$ or $\SRR(\Cent X)$ is not the ring of regular functions of an intermediate algebraic set between $X$ and $X'$ (see \cite{FMQ-futur}).
+This justify why we have decided to work with $\Pol(X)$ rather than $\SO(X)$ (contrarily to \cite{MR}). \end{rem}

+From the very definitions of $w_c$-normalization and $s_c$-normalization, we get that, for an irreducible algebraic set $X$, if $\SR(\Cent X)=\SRR(\Cent X)$ then $X^{s_c}=X^{w_c}$.
+In particular, this is the case for curves or more generally varieties with isolated singularities.

+On a complex algebraic variety which is normal, a rational function admitting a continuous extension at its poles is automatically regular by Riemann extension theorem.
+We characterize, by universal properties closed to the Riemann extension theorem, the algebraic varieties that are ``normal'' for the different normalizations we have encountered.

+\begin{prop} Let $X$ be a real algebraic set.
+Then \begin{enumerate} \item $X$ is normal if and only if every rational function in $\K(X)$ bounded on $X_{\C}$ is polynomial on $X$. \item $X$ is seminormal if and only if every rational function in $\K(X)$ integral over $\Pol(X)$ and continuous on $X_{\C}$ is polynomial on $X$. \item $X$ is biregularly normal if and only if every regular function on $X$ integral over $\Pol(X)$ is polynomial on $X$. \item $X$ is centrally seminormal if and only if every function in $\SRR(\Cent X)$ integral over $\Pol(X)$ is the restriction to $\Cent X$ of a polynomial function on $X$. \item $X$ is centrally weakly-normal if and only if every function in $\SR(\Cent X)$ integral over $\Pol(X)$ is the restriction to $\Cent X$ of a polynomial function on $X$. \end{enumerate} \end{prop}

+\begin{proof} Notice that a regular function on $X_{\C}$ is polynomial on $X_{\C}$.
+By the Riemann extension theorem then we get (1).
+Statement (2) follows from \cite{AB, AN} and \cite{T}.
+The last three statements are direct consequences from the definitions of the biregular, centrally weakly and centrally semi-normalizations. \end{proof}

+\begin{rem} We see by Proposition \ref{unpropnormal} that $w_c$-normalization doesn't correspond to $w_c$-normalization of the irreducible components like classical normalization does (and the same remark holds for the $s_c$-normalization).
+More precisely, it may happen that every irreducible component of a non centrally weakly-normal algebraic set is centrally weakly-normal.
+Consider for instance the union of three distinct two-by-two lines passing through the origin in $\R^2$.
+In that case the $w_c$-normalization is the union of the three axes in $\R^3$ and it is also the $s_c$-normalization (see the next section). \end{rem}

-Using a different wording, the functions in $\Pol(X^{w_c})$ are the rational functions in $\K(X)$ that are integral over $\Pol(X)$ and that admit a continuous extension to $\Cent X$.
-Similarly, the functions in $\Pol(X^{s_c})$ are the rational functions in $\K(X)$ that are integral over $\Pol(X)$ and that admit a hereditarily rational extension to $\Cent X$.
-Note that the sets $X^{w_c}$ and $X^{s_c}$ are intermediate algebraic sets between $X$ and $X'$.
-Moreover $X^{s_c}$ is an intermediate algebraic set between $X$ and $X^{w_c}$.
+We can identify the functions in $\Pol(X^{w_c})$ with the rational functions in $\K(X)$ that are integral over $\Pol(X)$ and that admit a continuous extension to $\Cent X$.
+Similarly, the functions in $\Pol(X^{s_c})$ are the rational functions in $\K(X)$ that are integral over $\Pol(X)$ and that admit an hereditarily rational extension to $\Cent X$.
+We state this fact as a lemma for further reference.